|Previous||INDEX||To BOOK 3|

 “You mean in terms of what teachers like Fisk think is important, or in terms of what’s actually important?”

 Carrie smirked.
 “The latter, naturally.”

-“What?!
+“What?
 No!”
 Carrie laughed.
 “Oh, boy.
 That must be confusing the daylights out of everybody.”
 She kicked her legs a little to start the swing moving.
-“So how IS Julie holding up?”
+“How is Julie holding up?”

 “She’s started her counselling,” Frank said.
 “Tim’s alibi plan, putting her in the cafe when you were shot, has her in the clear for that.
 The information about Holly Rhodes, we gave to Jeeves.
 He was able to track the domestic down, and armed with the information, he has started acting as Julie’s de facto father.
-Her parents are putting up a bit of a fight, but they’ve stopped short of any direct action, probably to avoid the potential publicity.”
+He seems to really care about her.
+And while Julie’s parents are putting up a bit of a fight, they’ve stopped short of any direct action, probably to avoid the potential publicity.”

 “I think they’d lose a custody battle anyway,” Carrie said, making a face.
 “Good.
 I mean, Julie may have done some terrible things to people, but it must have been a special kind of hell for her growing up.”

 “Speaking of parents,” Frank said slowly.
 “Dare I ask about you and your father…?”